AnimatorJoe/commerce_crasher/optimizations.md

 # Optimization/Improvement Ideas

 1. Ignore sponsored listings.
-2. Support proxy on webdriver.
+2. Support proxy on webdriver. (using free proxies for now, too unreliable for persistent use)
 3. Prompt tune for summary and keyword suggestions analyst should also find next keywords.
 4. Be able to load conversations (for prompt-tunning).
 5. Reuse conversations.